Last updated: January 13, 2025

 In an event sponsorship prospectus, audience demographics might be the most important information when it comes to finding the right sponsors for your event.
 Sponsors want to know exactly who they will be marketing to and how many people they can reach.

 Specifically, this section should include attendee statistics and demographics, such as numbers on technical roles, location, industry, buying power, and anything deemed important for sponsors to know.
-For examples of this, check out the proposals for the Red Hat Summit and 365 EduCon.
+The example proposal from 365 EduCon does a great job at highlighting these statistics.

 Note: if you have multiple events, points 2 and 3 may have to be combined into one page or an overall description of all events.